E-bikes

 E-bikes are growing in popularity and becoming more and more visible on the streets.
 Powered with rechargeable batteries, they provide electric assist while pedalling and can make hills and everyday trips much easier.
 This means average travel distances on e-bikes tend to increase, and you can reach more destinations.
 Many bike shops now sell a range of e-bikes.

-E-Bike FAQ
+E-Bike FAQs

 What's an e-bike?

 E-bikes are sold with unique chargers that plug into normal wall sockets.
 Recharging is a straight forward process and instructions are supplied with the battery.
+Find out more about safe charging on the NSW Fire and Rescue website.

 E-bikes that comply with regulations are considered equivalent to bicycles, and the same road rules apply.